alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 ---

-In this blog post I a mapping and then pagination of a Copy activity that is used to ingests REST data.
+In this blog post I would like to put a light on a mapping and then pagination of a Copy activity which are often required for the ingestion of REST data.

 Mapping is optional for a structured data, like databases, parquet or csv files, because the incoming dataset contains an inherited structure, so the Data Factory is smart enough to set it as a default mapping on a fly.

-To ingest hierarchical data like JSON or REST and then load it in as a tabular format an explicit schema mapping is required.
-In the previous blog post – <a href="/2019/adfv2-rest-api-part2-copy-activity">Azure Data Factory and REST APIs - Setting up a Copy activity</a> – such mapping was not provided explicitly.
-As result, ADF was not able to write incoming data stream in a tabular form and created an empty file.
-This blog post will fill this gap.
-Also, it will cover a pagination which is common thing for REST APIs.
+However, to ingest hierarchical data like JSON or REST and then load it in as a tabular format an explicit schema mapping is required.
+In the previous blog post – <a href="/2019/adfv2-rest-api-part2-copy-activity">Azure Data Factory and REST APIs - Setting up a Copy activity</a> – such mapping was not provided yet explicitly.
+As result, ADF was not able to write an incoming data stream in a tabular form and created an empty csv file.
+This post will fill such gap.
+Also, it will cover a pagination which is also a common thing for REST APIs.

 #### Prerequisites